theta360developers/wireless-plugin-guide/docs/index.md

 ![plug-in config](img/plug-in-config.png)

-Congratualtions!
+Congratulations!
 You've finished the configuration of the Wireless Live Streaming plug-in.

 To start the stream, press the shutter button of the camera.